Clumps in High-Redshift Galaxies: Mass Scaling and Radial Trends from JADES: Data and Method

 We identify clumps from residual images using {\tt watershed} segmentation implemented in {\tt scikit-image} \citep{van_der_walt_scikit-image_2014}.
 Clumps are detected in the NIRCam broadband filter closest to rest-frame 5000\,\AA\ at each galaxy's redshift.
 To suppress pixel-scale noise, residual images are first smoothed with a Gaussian filter with $\sigma = 1$ pixel ($\sim0.03\arcsec$).
 The noise level is estimated from the smoothed residual image, and a binary detection mask is defined by thresholding at $3\times$ the background RMS, measured across the local $3\arcsec \times 3\arcsec$ cutout region.
 This mask highlights significant residual features while suppressing low-level fluctuations.
 A 2D Euclidean distance transform is then applied to the binary mask, and local maxima are identified with a minimum separation of 5 pixels.
 These peaks serve as markers for the {\tt watershed} algorithm, which partitions the residual image into catchment basins around each peak.
 This method naturally separates adjacent clumps in crowded systems and provides a non-parametric, shape-independent definition of clump boundaries \citep[e.g.,][]{meyer_topographic_1994}.

 Each segmented region is treated as a candidate clump.
 To exclude spurious detections, we require that the total flux in the residual image within the segmented area exceeds 20\% of the total flux in the original (pre-subtraction) image over the same region.
 This ensures that the detected clump contributes significantly beyond the smooth S\'ersic model.
 Varying this threshold between 10--30\% does not affect our main results.
 Additionally, we discard regions with fewer than five connected pixels to eliminate noise spikes and artifacts.
-We note that ``clumps'' or ``clump-like structures'' in this paper refer to any clumpy substructure standing above the smooth S\'ersic galaxy profile, and we do not attempt to remove features that may be (partly) associated with bulges or spiral arms.

 For each clump, we measure the effective radius directly from the segmentation mask and extract photometry in the NIRCam band closest to rest-frame 5000\,\AA\ at the galaxy's redshift.
 The number of galaxies contributing size measurements in each band is 18 (F115W), 29 (F150W), 1449 (F200W), 1165 (F277W), 671 (F356W), and 254 (F444W).
 These measurements are confined to the clump region defined by the residual segmentation map and are not deblended from the host light.
 As shown by \citet{kalita_near-ir_2025}, clumps in high-redshift disks have rest-UV and UVJ colors similar to their hosts, so contamination from surrounding light is not expected to strongly bias the inferred stellar population properties.